Balasubramanian-pg/SQL-Interview-Prep/Pattern Recognition/ReadMe.md

-Here’s a structured breakdown of what to expect for **SQL queries in data analysis, user queries, testing, and low-medium complexity ETL logic**, tailored to your background (B.Com + MBA in Business Analytics) and job search context (3.5 years of experience, Power BI/Tally/Excel, C-suite reporting).
+What to expect for **SQL queries in data analysis, user queries, testing, and low-medium complexity ETL logic**, tailored to your background (B.Com + MBA in Business Analytics) and job search context (3.5 years of experience, Power BI/Tally/Excel, C-suite reporting).

 ### **1. Data Analysis Queries**
 **Purpose:** Extract insights, validate hypotheses, or answer ad-hoc business questions.